-The Belgian company CNUD-EFCO International N.V., the world’s number one in annealing lehr and tin bath solutions, part of the BMT Group, is announcing its participation in German Glass Float Technology company GFT GmbH.
-CNUD-EFCO has signed a financial participation agreement with the owners of GFT GFT is a highly reliable partner recognized for implementing improvements in float glass and
+July 2017, the Belgian company CNUD-EFCO International N.V., the world’s number one in annealing lehr and tin bath solutions, part of the BMT Group, is announcing its participation in German Glass Float Technology company GFT GmbH.
+CNUD-EFCO has signed a financial participation agreement with the owners of GFT GFT is a highly reliable partner recognized for implementing improvements in float

 Why do we sometimes use forced convection for the cooling of soda lime glass and in other cases not?
 Some operators and managers would answer that it has always been like that.
 Nonetheless physics can explain why and how the industrial evolution brought us to this practice.
 Large cellular glass ribbons (up to 4m) are annealed by radiation cooling.
 Cellular